oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Enter Data](images/enter-data.png " ")

 5. On the Review page, select the check box for *Create a Basic cluster* and then click *Create cluster* to create the new network resources and the new cluster.
+Basic clusters support all the core functionality provided by Kubernetes and Container Engine for Kubernetes, but none of the enhanced features that Container Engine for Kubernetes provides with enhanced clusters (such as virtual nodes, cluster add-on management, workload identity, and additional worker nodes per cluster).

     ![Review Cluster](images/review-cluster.png " ")